Trekitt’s Top 10 Winter Walking Tips for Winter 2026

 5. Be Bold, Start Cold

 Managing your layering system is very important, especially in cold, wet or windy conditions.
 You don’t want to start your walk wearing all of your layers.
 I know, it’s very tempting after getting out of a nice, toasty car, but you’ll quickly become too warm once you start walking, causing you to sweat.
 If this moisture builds up in your layering system, then once you stop, it will cool down and you’ll quickly lose body heat.
 This rapid heat loss may put you at risk of hypothermia.
 This is why breathable, moisture wicking layers are essential for outdoor activities, especially in winter.
 They draw the moisture away from your skin to the outer layer, where it can evaporate, keeping your skin dry.
-For more information about how to layer outdoor clothing correctly, click here.
+Merino wool baselayers, such as those made by Devold, are excellent for this because they combine natural breathability with odour resistance and temperature regulation, making them a reliable choice for both short hikes and multi-day adventures.

 6. First Aid Kit Safety for Winter Walking